TommyMart/Data_Visualisation_API/readme.md

 ***Delete on Cascade***: 'When we create a foreign key using this option, it deletes the referencing rows in the child table when the referenced row is deleted in the parent table which has a primary key (Babu 2019).'

-For example, if a post is deleted, the comments and likes on that post are deletd too.
-As there's not point keeping the comment data if the post it is commenting on it deleted from the database.
+For example, if a post is deleted, the comments and likes directly related to that post are deletd too.
+There's not point in keeping the comment and like data if the post the comment is on has been permanently deleted from the database.

 ***back_populates***: is an argument that builds a bidirectional relationship between the two models.
 It allows for navigation in both ways between the related objects.